feathersjs-ecosystem/feathers-mongodb-management/README.md

 With NPM `npm install feathers-mongodb-management --save` or Yarn `yarn add feathers-mongodb-management`

+> v1.x is expected to work with Feathers v3 (a.k.a Buzzard) and NodeJS v12

+> v2.x is expected to work with Feathers v5 (a.k.a Dove) and NodeJS v16

 ## Documentation

 If a large number of users require it a more complete feathers-mongodb-management documentation will be created.
 For now as the API is pretty straigth forward the example and [tests](https://github.com/feathersjs-ecosystem/feathers-mongodb-management/tree/master/test) should be sufficient to understand how it works.